 Therefore, the more conscious you are of your inner self, the more flexible and dynamic your future becomes.

 This is because you finally learn to resolve the patterns you’ve been carrying for so long, and you are no longer limited to them.
 This is why so many people study archetypes.

 In other words, there is truth in planetary alignments.
 But they can only tell as much as your current trajectory holds for you.
 If you were to go get married in Vegas on a whim, the turn of events would lead you elsewhere in your life.

 That said – the outside might look different, but your inner experience will keep recycling itself unless resolved.
 So in other words, you could have the dream job and still end up quitting it because it doesn’t make you happy.
 Like I did – here’s my story.

 You could also keep hopping from relationship to relationship, but until you don’t understand the underlying spiritual lessons, you will be met by the same experiences over and over again.

-So, make use of these wonderful spiritual tools.
+So, make use of these wonderful spiritual insights that astrology presents.
 But use them to know how you can heal and free yourself of fears, not to make them worse.
 And remember, don’t take every reading or insight at face value.
 Practice discernment at every step of the way.